aderowbotham/angular-cordova-bootstrap/readme.md

 This is a very simple example of how to load Cordova with an AngularJS app.
 It bootstraps Angular as usual and loads Cordova via a module.

-I've also thrown in FastClick which improves perceived responsiveness in webmobile apps based on web views.
+I've also thrown in FastClick which improves perceived responsiveness in mobile apps based on web views.

 ### Install dependencies